pingidentity/terraform-provider-pingfederate/docs/resources/oauth_access_token_manager.md

 - `check_session_revocation_status` (Boolean) Check the session revocation status when validating the access token.
 - `check_valid_authn_session` (Boolean) Check for a valid authentication session when validating the access token.
 - `include_session_id` (Boolean) Include the session identifier in the access token.
 Note that if any of the session validation features is enabled, the session identifier will already be included in the access tokens.
-- `inherited` (Boolean) If this token manager has a parent, this flag determines whether session validation settings, such as checkValidAuthnSession, are inherited from the parent.
+- `inherited` (Boolean, Deprecated) If this token manager has a parent, this flag determines whether session validation settings, such as checkValidAuthnSession, are inherited from the parent.
 When set to true, the other fields in this model become read-only.
 The default value is false.
 - `update_authn_session_activity` (Boolean) Update authentication session activity when validating the access token.

 ## Import